Juansero29/PlexSync/README.md

 In order of priority

-1. Create a function that allows to send all of the movies/series in Plex's watchlist into SC wishlist
 1. Create a function that allows to send all of the movies/series in SC's wishlist into Plex
 1. Create a function that synchronizes the wishes/watchlist between Plex and SC
    1. It should check that an item is not already in the list